Click here for the 2022 SoTL Conference abstract book!

-The 2022 SU SoTL virtual conference offers a space for academics to reflect, showcase, and share innovative practices stemming from the current unique circumstances they are teaching in (i.e. teaching remotely due to COVID-19).
+The 2022 SU SoTL hybrid conference offers a space for academics to reflect, showcase, and share innovative teaching, learning and assessment practices.

 Stellenbosch University staff members are invited to submit abstracts/contributions through which they reflect on their teaching, learning and assessment, share what they have learnt and how it will impact their future teaching.